8 SEO keyword research and targeting strategies to supercharge growth

 For local businesses, this might look like claiming your profiles on Yelp, Angi, and HomeAdvisor to showcase your services there and build authoritative backlinks to your site.

-Google search for "Best Yoga in Brooklyn"
+Google search results for "best digital marketing agency in Brooklyn"

 For B2B companies, like those selling SaaS and software products, setting up your profile and encouraging reviews on customer rating sites like G2, TrustRadius, and Capterra is an easy way to get your product or service introduced within page-one results, while also promoting customer validation and boosting traffic.